sarthak0714/portfolio-next-2024/public/blogs/Actormodel.md

 2. Send messages to actors.
 3. Decide what to do with next message.

 An actor cannot change or directly affect another actor.
-It can never excahnge state with another actor.
+It can never exchange state with another actor.

-Actors communicate with each other by sending and receiving messages.
+But actors communicate with each other by sending and receiving messages.
 These messages are sent asynchronously.
 This means that the sender of a message does not have to wait for the receiver to process the message before it can continue, this greatly reduces the wait-time lag.

 _Conceptually only 1 message at 1 time is processed._